d33paks1ngh/Netflix-GPT/README.md

 - install react-redux and @reduxjs/toolkit
 - set up your redux store.
 - Create a userSlice and configure you store and provide the store to the react app
-- Dispatch the action using onAuthStateChanged() from fire base
+- Dispatch the action using onAuthStateChanged() from fire base.

+- understand about useNavigate() hook from react-router-dom.
+- Navigate to browse page after sign in.
+- Navigate to login page after sign Out.

+- impliment sign in
+- impliment sign out
+- display the name of user
+- display the photo url of user
+- navigate to browse page after sign in
+- navigate to login page after sign out
+- update the user profile

+# fixing the bug in auto update user data ...

+# Episode_15 NetflixGTP BUilding The Core...